secretstartups/handbook/ceo/pricing/index.html.md

 In most cases the following guidelines apply:

-1. Prioritize feature adoption in core prior to attempting to monetize it.
+1. Prioritize feature adoption in free prior to attempting to monetize it.
 1. If other paid features will be within reach of more users by using this features we should probably open source it.
 An example is the support for multiple Kubernetes clusters that can drive adoption of adding Kubernetes clusters which allows people to use the paid feature of browser performance testing.
 1. If no buyer cares about the feature, that means it isn't the focus of any buyer, and we should open source it.
 1. We should make sure that the basic features of a comparable offerings are open source.
 We should charge for the features that the comparable offerings charge extra for.
 We do need features to be open source to drive initial adoption.